roverwing/RoverWingLibrary/docs/basic.rst

 Note that RoverWing also contains an internal NeoPixel LED, which blinks green to indicate normal operation, or yellow to indicate low supply voltage.
-This NeoPixel can not be directly controlled by the user (other than setting the low voltage threshold as described in section `Voltage Sensing`_.
+This NeoPixel can not be directly controlled by the user (other than setting the low voltage threshold as described in section `Voltage Sensing`_).

 .. function::    void setPixelCount(uint8_t n)

-   Sets the number of NeoPixels connected to the RoverWing (up to 255)
+   Sets the number of NeoPixels connected to the RoverWing (up to 128)

 .. function::   void setPixelBrightness(uint8_t b)